GeneralistDev/gini/README.md

 console.log(result);
 ```

-For data sets in any other order, use the `unordered` method:
+For data sets in any other order, use the `unordered` function:

 ```javascript
 var gini = require("gini");